ATXDAO/rep-and-roles-starter-kit/README.md

 This command deploys a test smart contract to the local network.
 The contract is located at `packages/foundry/lib/reputation/src/ReputationTokensStandalone.sol`.

-The `yarn deploy` command uses the deploy script located in `packages/foundry/script/DeployDemo.s.sol` to deploy the contract to the network.
+The `yarn deployDemo` command uses the deploy script located in `packages/foundry/script/DeployDemo.s.sol` to deploy the contract to the network.
 You can also customize the deploy script.

 5. View results on webpage